go-ozzo/ozzo-dbx/README.md

 ## Description

-ozzo-dbx is a Go package that enhances the standard `database/sql` package by providing powerful data retrieval methods as well as DB-agnostic query building capabilities.
+ozzo-dbx is a Go package that enhances the standard `database/sql` package by providing powerful data retrieval methods as well as DB-agnostic query building capabilities. ozzo-dbx is not an ORM.
 It has the following features:

 * Populating data into structs and NullString maps
 * Named parameter binding